-2024 Oahu Guide: Experience Oahu Like A Local
+2025 Oahu Guide: Experience Oahu Like A Local

 2021-06-14 19:09:20.467.JPG

-let’s go~
+Let’s go~

 Oʻahu: An Introduction

-Oʻahu is known as the gathering place, and it was always the main island of commerce because of the large, protected bay (Honolulu) that allowed ships to safely dock and rest while on whaling trips. to this day, honolulu is a resting place for people crossing the sea, popular with coastal populations on both sides of the pacific—from japan to california and all around the world, Oʻahu (and all of Hawaiʻi) has a lot of ethnic and cultural diversity. what I love about oʻahu is that the diversity shows in the food, drinks and activities that are available around the island—we have incredible food across all (well, okay, most, definitely not Mexican) spectrums—from pho to sushi to curry to burgers to wild fusions, you can’t really beat the food and drink scene on O’ahu in my opinion! there is a lot to do and see, even if you just stay near downtown Honolulu. you don’t have to go very far to find something fun, delicious or interesting.
+What I love about Oʻahu is that the diversity shows in the food, drinks and activities that are available around the island—we have incredible food across every spectrum (well, okay, except Mexican for some reason lol)— from pho to sushi to curry to burgers to wild fusions, you can’t really beat the food and drink scene on O’ahu in my opinion!
+There is a lot to do and see, even if you just stay near downtown Honolulu.
+You don’t have to go very far to find something fun, delicious or interesting.

-the weather on Oʻahu is fairly temperate, but as all the islands do, we have microclimates across the island. if you don’t like the weather on one side of the island, just wait or drive 10 minutes! in the winter/spring we have lows of 65F and highs of 85F. during the summer/fall, lows of 70F and highs of 95F. it rains and shines all year round, but you’re most likely to catch heavy rainfall from December to March, and most likely to shrivel up from heat around July to October.
+The weather on Oʻahu is fairly temperate, but as all the islands do, we have microclimates across the island. if you don’t like the weather on one side of the island, just wait or drive 10 minutes! in the winter/spring we have lows of 65F and highs of 85F. during the summer/fall, lows of 70F and highs of 95F. it rains and shines all year round, but you’re most likely to catch heavy rainfall from December to March, and most likely to shrivel up from heat around July to October.

-before you arrive:
+Before you arrive:

-the biggest thing I can stress is, please take the time to learn about Hawaiʻi’s history before or while you are here.
+The biggest thing I can stress is, please take the time to learn about Hawaiʻi’s history before or while you are here.

 I don’t think it’s possible to really appreciate the beauty and the experience without first understanding some part of the hurt and brokenness that paves the streets.